gus-hub-tech/pine-city-zoo-app/README.md

   - Consolidate repeated markup into templates
   - Add responsive design improvements or mobile-first breakpoints

-## Issues & support
-- Use the repository Issues tab to report bugs, request features, or ask questions.
-- When filing an issue, include:
-  - Steps to reproduce
-  - Browser and OS used
-  - Expected vs actual behavior
-  - Screenshots where helpful

 ## License
 No license file detected.
 Add a LICENSE to declare reuse terms (MIT, Apache 2.0, or another license as desired).